bup/bup/Documentation/bup-validate-refs.1.md

 # SYNOPSIS

-bup validate-refs [--links] [*ref*...]
+bup validate-refs [--links] [--bupm] [*ref*...]

 # DESCRIPTION

-`bup validate-refs` can check repository references (e.g. saves) for commits or trees (directories) that refer to missing objects, reporting the path to any it finds.
+`bup validate-refs` can check repository references (e.g. saves) for commits or trees (directories) that refer to missing objects, and for abridged bupm files (metadata storage), reporting the paths to those it finds.
 If no *ref*s are provided, it checks all refs, otherwise it only checks those specified.
-If `--links` is not specified, then it is implied.
+If no checks are explicitly requested, then a default set of checks will be performed, currently `--links` and `--bupm`.

 At the moment, the broken path information is only logged to standard error, and is not well specified (i.e. suitable for inspection, but